Were you hoping that new piece of technology was going make your business more efficient?

 The programs you are using could easily shut down your websites and emails.
 You may not be able to do anything about it.

-If you don’t have enough software to run your business how you want, here are a few suggestions:
+If you don’t have the software you need to run your business , here are a few suggestions for website hosting, client communication and data tracking:

 Step 4: Keep or Throw